kevynrdz/kevynrdz/README.md

 # About me
 - 👋 Hi, I’m @kevynrdz
 - ⚙️ I'm industrial designer, experimenter and enthusiast.
+- 🚀 I specialize in aerospace design and consumer technology.
 - 📚 Here you will find my project repositories (I update them periodically).
 - ✔️ Follow me on my social media to stay in touch.